matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 which is important when a user wishes to deactivate their account (and remove all of their bindings made on different identity servers).

-A bind could be made on an identity server, which could then tell the homeserver that a validation occured, but then there are security considerations about how to authenticate an identity server in that instance (and prevent people pretending to be identity servers and telling homeservers about hundreds of fake binds to a user's account).
+A verification could occur on an identity server, which could then tell the homeserver that a validation happened, but then there are security considerations about how to authenticate an identity server in that instance (and prevent people pretending to be identity servers and telling homeservers about hundreds of fake threepid additions to a user's account).

 This MSC obseletes
 [MSC2229](https://github.com/matrix-org/matrix-doc/pull/2229), which dealt